FMJansen/inclusief.design/index.md

 ## What can we do?

-We want to help Dutch designers find out what they can do.
+I want to help Dutch designers find out what they can do.
 So, this is a collection of learnings from marginalized communities both in and outside of The Netherlands and the field of design.
 You can use it as inspiration, a checklist, a reading guide, or however you want.
 And hopefully, more inclusive designers lead to more diverse and inclusive design agencies/departments, which lead to more just and inclusive design processes & products—and maybe even a more just society.

   <div class="content-overview__scroll" markdown="0">
     <div class="content-overview__container">